stripe/stripe-java/README.md

 Stripe.enableTelemetry = false;
 ```

-### Beta SDKs
+### Public Preview SDKs

-Stripe has features in the beta phase that can be accessed via the beta version of this package.
+Stripe has features in the [public preview phase](https://docs.stripe.com/release-phases) that can be accessed via the beta version of this package.
-We would love for you to try these and share feedback with us before these features reach the stable phase.
+We would love for you to try these as we incrementally release new features and improve them based on your feedback.
-To install a beta version of stripe-java follow steps [installation steps above](#installation) using the beta library version.
+To install the public preview SDK, pick the version you want to use from the [releases page](https://github.com/stripe/stripe-java/releases/) and then use it [installation steps above](#installation).

 > **Note**
-> There can be breaking changes between beta versions.
+> There can be breaking changes between two versions of the public preview SDKs without a bump in the major version.
 Therefore we recommend pinning the package version to a specific version.
-This way you can install the same version each time without breaking changes unless you are intentionally looking for the latest beta version.
+This way you can install the same version each time without breaking changes unless you are intentionally looking for the latest public preview SDK.

-We highly recommend keeping an eye on when the beta feature you are interested in goes from beta to stable so that you can move from using a beta version of the SDK to the stable version.

-If your beta feature requires a `Stripe-Version` header to be sent, set the `Stripe.stripeVersion` field by calling `Stripe.addBetaVersion`:
+If your beta feature requires a `Stripe-Version` header to be sent, set the `Stripe.stripeVersion` field by calling `Stripe.addBetaVersion` (available only in the public preview SDKs):

 > **Note**
 > Beta version headers can only be set in beta versions of the library.